enz/pentobi/INSTALL.md

 A thumbnailer plugin for KDE can be built by using the cmake option `-DPENTOBI_BUILD_KDE_THUMBNAILER=ON`.
-In this case, the KDE development files need to be installed (packages `libkf5kio-dev` and `extra-cmake-modules` on Debian-based distributions).
+In this case, the KDE development files need to be installed (packages `libkf5kio-dev` and `extra-cmake-modules` on Ubuntu 21.10).

-Note that depending on your distribution, KDE will not search /usr/local for plugins, for example it might be necessary to add `QT_PLUGIN_PATH=/usr/local/lib/plugins` or `QT_PLUGIN_PATH=/usr/local/lib64/plugins` to `/etc/environment`.
+Note that depending on your distribution, KDE will not search `/usr/local` for plugins, for example it might be necessary to add `QT_PLUGIN_PATH=/usr/local/lib/plugins` or `QT_PLUGIN_PATH=/usr/local/lib64/plugins` to `/etc/environment`.